Train loads of coal can be transferred from rail at the following rail-to-water transfer terminals on the PAL:

 Calvert City, Kentucky

-Served by the Paducah and Louisville Railway the CCT facility has the superior service of Class II, Regional Railroad and access to five Class I rail carriers in North America.
+Served by the Paducah & Louisville Railway the CCT facility has the superior service of a Class II Regional Railroad and access to five Class I rail carriers in North America.

 Four Rivers Terminal

-Four Rivers Terminal (FRT) is a rapid discharge, bulk material handling facility located on the Ohio River at mile marker 943.
-Primarily designed as a direct train-to-barge transfer terminal, FRT offers its customers an unparalleled combination of access to major waterways and multiple Class I railroads.
+Four Rivers Terminal (FRT) is a rapid discharge, bulk material handling facility located on the Ohio River at Mile Marker 943.
+Primarily designed as a direct rail-to-barge transfer terminal, FRT offers its customers an unparalleled combination of access to major waterways and multiple Class I railroads.

 With a design capacity in excess of 10 million tons per year, Four Rivers Terminal boasts a double, 150-car rail loop coupled with a material handling system capable of transloading 4,000 tons per hour.